Financial Services Commission (Mauritius): Governance

 The FSC is governed by a Board of Commissioners appointed by the Minister of Finance.
 The current Chairperson is Dr. Rama Krishna Sithanen, a former Deputy Prime Minister of Mauritius, who assumed office on 9 December 2024.
 The incoming Chief Executive is Désiré Vencatachellum, whose appointment takes effect on 16 September 2025.

 Recent developments

 In October 2021 Mauritius was removed from the Financial Action Task Force (FATF) "grey list", and in 2022 it was also delisted from the United Kingdom and European Union lists of high-risk jurisdictions.
 These actions followed reforms to the country’s anti-money laundering and counter-terrorist financing framework.
 In 2024 the FSC introduced a streamlined licensing process with reduced processing times, intended to improve regulatory efficiency.
 According to official figures, the global business sector supervised by the FSC accounts for more than eight percent of Mauritius’ gross domestic product and employs over 5,600 people.

+The CEO of the Commission resigned in May 2026.